pavel-2020/devextreme-documentation/concepts/05 Widgets/Box/00 Overview.md

-The **Box** widget allows you to arrange various elements within it.
-This widget is separate and adaptive and acts as the layout's building block.
+The **Box** UI component allows you to arrange various elements within it.
+This UI component is separate and adaptive and acts as the layout's building block.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Box/Overview/"